12 Taking Action

 Graybard demonstrated the standing position, and the strike moves, using the Evermore brothers.
 They handled swords since they were young, practicing daily with Josah.

 “Do you see Caleb’s stance?
-Feet spread at shoulder width, one foot slightly behind him.”
+His feet are spread at shoulder width, one foot slightly behind him.”
 Graybard swung his stick and struck his arm.

 “Oww.”
 Caleb lowered his staff and rubbed his arm.